Chengdu: Consulates

 The United States Consulate General at Chengdu opened on 16 October 1985.
 It was the first foreign consulate in west-central China since 1949.
 The United States Consulate General at Chengdu was closed on 27 July 2020, corresponding to the closure of Chinese Consulate-General, Houston.
 The Sri Lankan consulate in Chengdu opened in 2009, and was temporarily closed in 2016.
-Currently, sixteen countries have consulates in Chengdu.
-The Philippines, India, Greece, Turkey, Brazil and Argentina have been approved to open consulates in Chengdu.
+Currently, 17 countries have consulates in Chengdu.
+The Philippines, India, Greece, Brazil and Argentina have been approved to open consulates in Chengdu.

 Sports

 Soccer

 Soccer is a popular sport in Chengdu.
 Chengdu Tiancheng, Chengdu's soccer team, played in the 42,000-seat Chengdu Sports Stadium in the Chinese League One.
 The club was founded on 26 February 1996 and was formerly known as Chengdu Five Bulls named after their first sponsor, the Five Bulls Cigarette Company.
 English professional soccer club Sheffield United F.C., took over the club on 11 December 2005.
 The club was later promoted into the China Super League until they were embroiled in a match-fixing scandal in 2009.
 Punished with relegation the owners eventually sold their majority on 9 December 2010 to Hung Fu Enterprise Co., Ltd and Scarborough Development (China) Co., Ltd. On 23 May 2013 the Tiancheng Investment Group announced the acquisition of the club.

 Currently, Chengdu Rongcheng F.C. plays in the Chinese Super League.
-In addition, Sichuan Jiuniu F.C. plays in the China League One.

 Longquanyi Stadium was one of the four venues which hosted the 2004 AFC Asian Cup.
 Chengdu, along with Shanghai, Hangzhou, Tianjin and Wuhan, hosted the 2007 FIFA Women's World Cup.